-- (1) Unless otherwise noted, the amounts reported represent the annual bonus awarded (either under the AIP or on a discretionary basis) for the applicable year and are typically paid in the first half of the following year.
-In 2022, the annual bonus was earned under the AIP and was paid in March 2023.
-In 2021, the annual bonus was earned under the AIP and was paid in March 2022.
-In 2020, discretionary bonuses were awarded for individual performance and no bonuses were paid under the AIP as threshold performance levels were not achieved. - (2) The actual value of PIP Awards cannot be determined until the end of the applicable performance period of such award when such amounts are actually earned.
+- (1) The amounts reported represent the annual bonus awarded under the AIP for the applicable year and are typically paid in March of the following year. - (2) The actual value of PIP Awards cannot be determined until the end of the applicable performance period of such award when such amounts are actually earned.
 See "Compensation Discussion and Analysis Components of Executive Compensation Performance Incentive Plan".
-The amounts reported for 2022 represent the payout for the 2021 2-Year PIP Award.
-See "Compensation Discussion and Analysis 2022 Compensation Decisions Performance Incentive Plan Payout of 2021 2-Year PIP Award".
-For details regarding the grant that was made to the Named Executive Officers in 2022, see "Compensation Discussion and Analysis 2022 Compensation Decisions Performance Incentive Plan Payout of 2021 2-Year PIP Award".
-The amounts reported for 2020 represent a discretionary bonus that was paid for the individual's performance over the 2018-2020 period. - (3) FLINT does not have any defined benefit or defined contribution pension plans or any other plans that provide for the payment of pension plan benefits. - (4) The amounts shown in the table above represent FLINT's matching contributions to the employee savings plan (see "Compensation Discussion and Analysis Components of Executive Compensation Benefits and Perquisites").
+The amounts reported for 2022, 2023 and 2024 represent the payout for the 2020 PIP Award (3-year performance period), the 2021 PIP Award (3-year performance period) and the 2022 PIP Award (3-year performance period), respectively.
+See "Compensation Discussion and Analysis 2024 Compensation Decisions Performance Incentive Plan Payout of 2022 PIP Award".
+For details regarding the grant that was made to the Named Executive Officers in 2024, see "Compensation Discussion and Analysis 2024 Compensation Decisions Performance Incentive Plan 2024 PIP Award". - (3) FLINT does not have any defined benefit or defined contribution pension plans or any other plans that provide for the payment of pension plan benefits. - (4) The amounts shown in the table above represent FLINT's matching contributions to the employee savings plan (see "Compensation Discussion and Analysis Components of Executive Compensation Benefits and Perquisites").
 As a result of the impact of the Covid-19 pandemic, the Company's matching contributions to the savings plan were suspended from April 1, 2020 to April 30, 2021.
 The amounts reported for 2022 include a retention bonus of \$187,200 for Messrs.
-Card, Watt and Wotton, \$140,000 for Mr. Desrosiers and \$50,000 for Mr. Thomas (see "Compensation Discussion and Analysis 2022 Compensation Decisions Retention Bonus".
-The value of perquisites received by each NEO, including property or other personal benefits provided to the NEO that are not generally available to all employees, were not in the aggregate greater than \$50,000 or 10% of the NEO's base salary for the financial year. - (5) Effective November 1, 2021, Mr. Card's base salary was increased to \$300,000 (from \$275,000) in recognition of both individual performance and additional responsibilities that he had assumed.
-Effective March 4, 2022, Mr. Card's base salary was increased to \$416,000 in connection with his appointment as Interim Chief Executive Officer of the Company.
-Effective August 1, 2022, Mr. Card's base salary was increased to \$450,000 in connection with his appointment as Chief Executive Officer of the Company.
+Card and Wotton, \$140,000 for Mr. Desrosiers and \$50,000 for Mr. Thomas.
+The amount reported for 2023 for Mr. Desrosiers includes a bonus of \$30,000 for serving as Interim Chief Financial Officer from March to July 2023.
+The value of perquisites received by each NEO, including property or other personal benefits provided to the NEO that are not generally available to all employees, were not in the aggregate greater than \$50,000 or 10% of the NEO's base salary for the financial year. - (5) Effective March 4, 2022, Mr. Card's base salary was increased to \$416,000 in connection with his appointment as Interim Chief Executive Officer of the Company.
+Effective August 1, 2022, Mr. Card's base salary was increased to \$450,000 in connection with his appointment as Chief Executive Officer of the Company. - (6) Ms. Stubbs was appointed as Chief Financial Officer of the Company effective July 28, 2023.
+Her annualized salary for 2023 was \$300,000.
+Pursuant to Ms. Stubb's employment agreement, she was paid a retention bonus of \$50,000 in March 2024 and is to be paid a retention bonus of \$75,000 in March 2025.
+Effective August 1, 2024, Ms. Stubbs' salary was increased to \$331,000 as a result of an increased scope of responsibility.

-(6) Mr. Paletta served as the Chief Executive Officer of the Company from August 20, 2018 to March 4, 2022.
-The amount reported as All Other Compensation includes a retiring allowance of \$3,600,000 and relocation expenses of \$200,000, which were paid pursuant to the terms of Mr. Paletta's employment agreement.